-Below, New Zealand’s Josh Sweet takes us through how he took this ‘astro panorama’ of the Milky Way, and he details his favorite astrophotography equipment, tools, and learning resources.
+In this interview, New Zealand’s Josh Sweet takes us through how he took this amazing Milky Way panorama (above).

 One night I went outside and checked the sky to see if it would be worth going out for photos, I saw the clearest Milky Way I have ever seen.